Higher Gaussian Maps on K3 surfaces: Further remarks

 \subsection{Explicit Linear Systems for Hilbert Schemes}

-The results of this section were the motivation to describe the Gauss maps on polarized K3 surfaces.
+The results of this section were the motivation to describe the Gaussian maps on polarized K3 surfaces.
 For linear systems on $S^{[2]}$ of the form $L-a\delta$ with $a\leq 2$ we can precisely say whether these are base point free or very ample just in terms of the geometry of $S$.
+In the following propositions we will give geometric interpretations of the results in Propositions \ref{prop:l-delta} and \ref{prop:lminus2delta}.